Cast-Iron District Specialist

 SoHo retail commands record per-square-foot pricing.
 Off-market transactions often achieve premiums through reduced competition and strategic timing.

-Why is SoHo one of the most sought-after off-market commercial real estate markets?
+Why is SoHo a prime market for off-market commercial real estate?

 What types of off-market properties are available in SoHo?

-How do landmark restrictions affect SoHo off-market deals?
+How does SoHo's landmark status affect off-market real estate deals?

 Whether you're targeting luxury retail, cast-iron mixed-use, or trophy investment properties, Robert Khodadadian delivers exclusive SoHo opportunities.